 source device doesn't have preamp level outputs.
 The same RCA inputs on the amp

 are used for either speaker-level or line-level connections.
-When a
+When a speaker-level

-20609ZISL, sold separately) and the Input Level should be set to High.
+sold separately) and the Input Level should be set to High.